 DISCLOSURE: This article may contain affiliate links.
 Which means we make a commission, at no cost to you, on products and services we recommend that you decide to buy.
 Read our full disclosure here.

 Starting a blog is easy.
 Starting a blog and growing that blog into a money-making machine isn’t quite so easy.

 It depends on a few factors but typically it takes about two years to generate a decent monthly income.
 With that said, you can expect to start making pennies from around month six of your blog’s life.

 After that, hopefully, you’ll see steady growth each month until you reach the point where your blog is generating enough to replace your full-time wage.

 But nothing is guaranteed in the world of blogging.

-The reason I’m telling you this at the very start of the article is that blogging, from the outside, looks simple.
+The reason I’m telling you this at the very start of the article is that blogging, as a way to make money online, looks simple.
 Sitting around all day, thinking about ideas and writing content sounds great, doesn’t it?